MitchLindsay/mitchlindsay.github.io/_posts/2011-01-01-portfolio-academic-clp-database.md

 <span class="label label-danger">Microsoft Access</span>
 <span class="label label-danger">SQL</span><br />

-In our Software Engineering class, as a group, we designed and developed a Microsoft Access database to keep track of attendance for the Academic CLP (Collaborative Learning Program).
+* In our Software Engineering class, as a group, we designed and developed a Microsoft Access database to track attendance for the Academic Collaborative Learning Program.
+My responsibilities on the project were the SQL queries and the user interface design.

-My responsibilities on the project were the SQL queries and the user interface.
-The database imports data from several Excel spreadsheets and then displays reports generated with a wide variety of filters.
+* The database allows users to import data from Excel into the database.
+They can then generate reports to compare class performance of students who attended the program with those who did not attend.
+These reports can be parsed through a wide variety of filters to display students of a particular major, grade, etc.